 You’re independent.
 You’re entrepreneurial.
 And you’re ready to take your business into your own hands.
 Does that mean it’s time to rent your own booth at a salon?

-Here’s the scoop: Going the booth rental route means your earnings are your earnings, and instead of reporting to a boss, think of it more as a landlord/tenant relationship.
+Here’s the scoop: Going the hair salon or nail salon booth rental route means your earnings are your earnings, and instead of reporting to a boss, think of it more as a landlord/tenant relationship.

 In this article:

 - How to rent a booth or chair in a salon

 How Do Booth Rentals Work Anyhow?